 The calcium is a positively charged ion and will search out cations to cling to.
 HIgher CEC soils, such as clay, silts, and high organic matter soils will have the ability to hold more calcium.
 The calcium clings to these spots and can be used by plants.

 The Chloride is a negatively charged ion and doesn't cling to anything.
 It moves through the soil via water.
 As long as water is percolating through the soil, the Chloride will be taken with it where ever it goes, usually below the root zone and washed away.
 Once the product is applied and you get a hard rain, most of the chloride will be gone.

 Why Research on Chloride Levels is Wrong

-I spoke to Dr. Suren Mishra, a researcher with TetraChemicals, a leading manufacturer of Calcium Chloride.
+I spoke with Dr. Suren Mishra, a researcher with TetraChemicals, a leading manufacturer of Calcium Chloride.
 He got his doctorate in England, later moved to Australia where he was a professor and now is in his current position.

 Dr. Mishra stated, "Every text book on Chloride retention in soil uses Sodium Chloride as its source for study.
 The problem is that sodium chloride has almost double the salt index and has little value in testing for cacl2.
-Why? because the sodium binds in the soil and the test will always come back contaminated with sodium."
-It is never accurate.
+Why?
+Because the sodium binds in the soil and the test will always come back contaminated with sodium.
+It is never accurate."
 I believe Dr. Mishra told me he is working on getting universities to review and update their testing practices.

 Fate of Chloride in the Soil

-In contrasts to other chemicals, tests using Cacl2 have found that as much as 1200 to 1300 pmm of chloride can be applied to soils with absolutely no harmful affects.
+In contrasts to other chemicals, tests using Cacl2 have found that as much as 1200 to 1300 ppm of chloride can be applied to soils with absolutely no harmful affects.
 This is because the ions are free flowing and do not build up in the soils.
 They move through the soil by water and as long as water is flowing the chloride will be washed away.
 At the same time you will be delivering a lot of calcium.

 Salt index of Calcium Chloride: 82*